gosuri/aws-vpc-terraform-post/README.md

 }
 ```

-Resources can be referenced using [interpolation syntax](https://www.terraform.io/docs/configuration/interpolation.html) by wrapping them with `${}`.
-In the `aws_internet_gateway` resource block, specifying `${aws_vpc.default.id}` for `vpc_id` will create gateway under the `default` vpc.

 Anything under ```/* .. */``` will be considered as comments.

 Running `terraform plan` will generate an execution plan for you to verify before creating the actual resources, it is recommended that you always inspect the plan before running the `apply` command.

+Resource dependencies are implicitly determined during the plan phase.
+They can also be explictly defined using ```depends_on``` parameter.
+In the above configuration, resource ```aws_subnet.public``` depends on ```aws_internet_gatway.default``` and will only be created after ```aws_internet_gateway.default``` is successfully created.

 The output of `terraform plan` should look something like the below:

 ```sh
 $ terraform plan